-In 2021, 58% of the expenses were dedicated to personnel, instrumentation and consumables in the core projects.
-While funds allocated to Open Call projects made up only 2% of the expenses in 2019 and 16% in 2020, 19 Open Call projects and Independence Grants were granted almost one third of the total expenses in 2021.
-As in the previous years, expenses for supporting measures (research school, equal opportunity, workshops and outreach) as well as the Fiber Lab, ML4Q Devices and the central office made up about one tenth of the annual budget.
+In 2020, 71% of the expenses were dedicated to personnel, instrumentation and consumables in the core projects.
+While funds allocated to Open Call projects made up only 2% of the expenses in 2019, two calls in 2020 led to the allocation of 16% of the expenses to Open Call projects as well as Independence Grants.
+Expenses for supporting measures (research school, equal opportunity, workshops and outreach) as well as the Fiber Lab, ML4Q Devices and the central office made up about one-tenth of the annual budget.

 All Focus Areas include theoretical as well as experimental components bringing different needs for personnel, consumables and instrumentation.
-Here is an overview of the allocation of core project funds in 2021 broken down by Focus Area and type of fund.
-All Focus Areas experienced additional growth in 2020 through the Open Call projects.
+Here is an overview of the allocation of core project funds in 2020 broken down by Focus Area and type of funding.
+Most Focus Areas experienced additional growth in 2020 through the Open Call projects.
 INTERNATIONALIZATION

-All academic groups experienced growth in 2021 on both a national and an international level.
-38% of ML4Q members and associated members are international scientists coming from 30 countries (see map below).
-As in the previous years, postdoctoral scientists still show the highest level of internationalization (62%) while the internationalization in other academic groups is about half as high.
+All academic groups experienced growth in 2020 on both a national and an international level.
+32% of ML4Q members are international scientists coming from over 20 countries (see map below).
+As in 2019, postdoctoral scientists still show the highest level of internationalization.

-CLUSTER OF EXCELLENCE MATTER AND LIGHT FOR QUANTUM COMPUTING (ML4Q) SPOKESPERSON Prof. Yoichi Ando, University of Cologne VICE-SPOKESPERSONS / SITE REPRESENTATIVES Prof. Hendrik Bluhm, RWTH Aachen University Prof. Simon Stellmer, University of Bonn Prof. David Gross, University of Cologne Prof. Detlev Grützmacher, Forschungszentrum Jülich ML4Q CENTRAL OFFICE COLOGNE University of Cologne Pohligstr.
-3 50969 Cologne, Germany ml4q-office@uni-koeln.de Tel.: +49 (0) 221 470-3665 www.ml4q.de twitter.com/ML4Q_cluster linkedin.com/company/ml4q
+CLUSTER OF EXCELLENCE MATTER ANDLIGHT FORQUANTUM COMPUTING (ML4Q)

+www.ml4q.de

+SPOKESPERSON

+Prof. YoichiAndo, Universität zu Köln

+VICE-SPOKESPERSONS/SITEREPRESENTATIVES

+Prof. Hendrik Bluhm, RWTH Aachen University

+Prof. Martin Weitz, University of Bonn

+Prof. David Gross, University of Cologne

+Prof. Detlev Grützmacher, Forschungszentrum Jülich

+ML4Q CENTRAL OFFICE COLOGNE

+University of Cologne Pohligstr.
+3 50969 Cologne, Germany ml4q-office@uni-koeln.de

+Dr. Philipp Wilking Administrative Coordinator Tel.: +49 (0)221 470-6392